dnv-opensource/WindFarmer-automation/Examples/WebApi/CalculateAepAsynchronously/README.md

-# Batch calculate Annual Energy Production using the web API
+# Calculate Annual Energy Production using the web API

-This batch of scripts demonstrates how you may go from a WindFarmer desktop setup through to using the WindFarmer web API.
+This batch of scripts demonstrates how you may go from a WindFarmer desktop .wwx file workbook through to using the WindFarmer web API and making asynchronous API calls.

 ## Demo summary
 1. Web API input json files are generated for every layout scenario in  every workbook in a folder of WindFarmer Workbooks using the windfarmer SDK.